-End of the 1-year reporting period Submission of the Partner Report for validation Submission of the Project Report to the Joint Secretariat Checking of Project progress report by Joint Secretariat Payment to the Lead Partner Deadline ٢ In general 30 days after the end of the reporting period Approx. 4 months from submitting the Partner Report to controllers (including 3 months for the verification of the costs by the controllers) 1 month from the receipt of the Project Report + additional time for clarifications with the Lead Partner (if needed) Approx. 6 - 9 months after the end of the reporting period
+End of the reporting period Submission of the Partner Report for validation Submission of the Project Report to the Joint Secretariat Checking of Project progress report by Joint Secretariat Payment to the Lead Partner Deadline ☺ 1 month after the end of the reporting period Approx. 1 month from submitting the Partner Report to control (including the time for the verification of the report by the control) 1 month from the receipt of the Project Report + additional time for clarifications with the Lead Partner (if needed) Approx. 3 - 5 months after the end of the reporting period